Alexandro-Biz24/Alexandro-Biz24/README.md

-# 👋 Hello, I'm Alexandro!
+# Hello, I'm Alexandro!

-🎓 Student in Data & Finance at PSL- Mines de Paris
+🎓 Student in Data & Finance at PSL - Mines de Paris
-📊 Passionate about data analysis, machine learning and quantitative finance
+   Passionate about data analysis, machine learning and quantitative finance
-🚀 Looking for an internship in **Quantitative trading/research, Financial Analysis, risk modeling** (october 2025)
+   Looking for an internship in **Quantitative trading/research, Financial Analysis, risk modeling** (october 2025)

 ---

+### Professional Expirence
+Ex Data analyste interne at **Edmond De Rothschild**

+---

+### Hackathon

+**GOOGLE**
+- Recommend the ideal set up to answer beauty market client needs
+- Identify the best methodology for a design test, for google advertising purpose (SEA)
+- Support the client making the test design, with the budget impact and geo concerned
+- Unsupervised ML for client segmentation

+**PERNOT RICARD**
+- Analysis of carbon footprint by distribution zone
+- Insights for improving the circularity of their products
+- NLP model development to find class matches, used in sentiment analysis

+**ACCORD**
+- Identify seasonality and correlation in customer reviews, for +153 hotel
+- Provide auto-generating a quarterly and semi annual report of action to take by hotel manager
+- Development of NLP model in dashboard report with the most important sub-topics impacting customer satisfaction.

+---

 ### 📌 here you'll find some of the projects I've been able to make public  :
-- 💰 **Projects in corporate strategy and data science on customer Churn** 📊
+-  **Projects in corporate strategy and data science on customer Churn** 📊
-- 🧠 **Machine learning models applied to real estate markets**
+-  **Machine learning models applied to real estate markets**
-- 📈 **Exploration of Model optimization**
+-  **Exploration of Model optimization**

 ---